SKindij/Node.js-Basics/README.md

 > > > - _execute the_ ``npm init`` _command and answer the questions or just press_ <kbd>Enter</kbd>;
 > > > - _or enter the command_ ``npm init -y`` _to quickly create package.json_;

+the **package.json** file will contain all dependencies and scripts. _Here is an example of a shortened version of the standard project_:
 ```javascript
 {
   "name": "SKrollo-app project",       // by default, this is the name of the folder you're in